 3) Polarimetric millimetre wave radar simulation

-Recognising threats on the body, particularly in areas difficult to screen using existing technology, is key to the newest methods of screening.
+Recognising threats on the body (particularly in areas difficult to screen using existing methods) is key to the newest methods of screening.
 The methods need to be unobtrusive and protect personal privacy.
 Machines running algorithms process sensor data to recognise threats.
 Human operators cannot assimilate the throughput data fast enough at entrances, so machine learning takes over and passes cues to security officers, so potential suspects can be engaged at an appropriate location.
-In future, these systems will be omnipresent, fully automated and screen adults and children alike, and all groups of people without discrimination or prejudice.
+In future, these systems will be omnipresent, fully automated, screening adults, children and all groups of people without discrimination or prejudice.
 The technology will be accepted as a necessary part of society and blend seamlessly into building infrastructure and street furniture of future towns and cities.

 Clothing penetration of millimetre waves varies considerably over the band and this dictates the screening capabilities.
 Greater penetration at lower frequencies enables screening through thicker clothing and greater numbers of layers, whilst at the high frequencies screening is guaranteed only through thinner clothing.
 Thicker materials, such as (shoe) leather and rubber, and materials which contain moisture, can be penetrated at the lower frequencies.